 Call the Department of State Voter Hotline at 1-877-868-3772 or the Election Protection Hotline at 1-866-867-8683.
 Voters with disabilities can call Disability Rights PA at 717-839-5227 or email them at firstname.lastname@example.org.

-Registered voters can apply for an absentee ballot online with a valid PA driver’s license or photo I.D. from the PA Department of Transportation (PennDot) at votespa.com/ApplyAbsentee(opens in a new tab) .
+Registered voters can apply for an absentee or no-excuse mail-in ballot in person at the County Election Office or a voting center OR online at votespa.com/ApplyAbsentee(opens in a new tab).
+Note that applying online requires a valid PA driver’s license or photo I.D. from the PA Department of Transportation (PennDot).

 Military and overseas voters should visit votespa.com/Voting-in-PA/Pages/Military-and-Overseas-Voters.aspx for information on how they can obtain an absentee ballot.

 If you have already applied for an absentee or mail-in ballot, you do NOT need to reapply.

 How do I check the status of my mail-in or absentee ballot?